Yeezy (company): Brand

-History

 Yeezy Season

+Promotional posters for Yeezy Season 6 in 2018.

 Yeezy Season (stylized as YZY SZN) is a runway fashion line created by Yeezy.

-Yeezy Season 1 was a collaboration with Adidas.
-However, all garments were produced independently, mostly of which by Los Angeles Apparel, with only shoes being produced by Adidas.
+Yeezy Season 1 debuted at New York Fashion Week on February 12, 2015.
+It was a collaboration with Adidas, however, all garments were produced independently, mostly of which by Los Angeles Apparel, with only shoes being produced by Adidas.

-Yeezy Season 2 debuted at New York Fashion Week on September 15, 2015.
+Yeezy Season 2 also debuted at New York Fashion Week on September 15, 2015.
 Influenced by Japanese workwear, the collection was praised for strong silhouettes and diverse casting.

 Yeezy Season 3 debuted in Madison Square Garden on February 12, 2016.
-The collection debuted with West's The Life of Pablo album and was host to many viral moments, including Lil Yachty being one of the models.
+The collection debuted with West's The Life of Pablo album and was host to many viral moments, including having fellow rappers Lil Yachty and Young Thug being some of the models.

-Yeezy Season 4 debuted at the Franklin D. Roosevelt Four Freedoms Park in New York City, and was predominantly a Womenswear collection with appearances from Sofia Richie, Teyana Taylor and Chanel Iman.
+Yeezy Season 4 debuted at the Franklin D. Roosevelt Four Freedoms Park in New York City, and was predominantly a womenswear collection with appearances from Sofia Richie, Teyana Taylor and Chanel Iman.

 Yeezy Season 5 debuted at Pier 59 in New York City during New York Fashion Week.
 The collection introduced new graphical references and sportswear attires, a departure from the oversized silhouettes and post-apocalyptic influences of previous ranges.
-The much-anticipated Calabasas-branded items were debuted, along with a new pair of retro-inspired chunky runners.
-The Three Stripes logo was featured on several pieces.
+The much anticipated Calabasas-branded items were debuted, along with a new pair of retro-inspired chunky runners.
+The three stripes logo was featured on several pieces.

 Yeezy Season 6, unlike other seasons, opted out of a runaway show for its debut.
 Instead, Kim Kardashian unveiled the collection on December 5, 2017, through a series of photos on social media.
 The collection featured jackets, hoodies, shorts, sweats, trench coats, and more.

-Yeezy Season 7 also used Kardashian as the main model, sporting a neon color palette.
+Yeezy Season 7 also had Kardashian as the main model, sporting a neon color palette.

 Yeezy Season 8 debuted in 2020 at Paris Fashion Week.
 The show featured raw, textured garments with a neutral color palette, and materials such as wool from West's Wyoming ranch were used.